Green Lanterns

 Discussions with Green Lanterns are confidential outside of rare and exceptional circumstances.
 When self-harm or harm to others is likely to occur, Green Lanterns are duty-bound to refer the matter to an outside party.
 In all other circumstances, they do not discuss in specifics what is said to them.
 As a team, Green Lanterns may speak with each other in generalities for support for both themselves and to provide the best possible support for you.

-A resident is having a conflict with another resident.
-Green Lanterns can set up a meeting between the parties and be available to facilitate the conversation.
-Green Lanterns are unbiased in such conflicts and will not take sides or resolve the conflict themselves.
+A resident is having a conflict with another resident. | Green Lanterns can set up a meeting between the parties and be available to facilitate the conversation.
+If the matter involves a Residence Standards violation, a referral to the Green College office is most appropriate. | Green Lanterns are unbiased in such conflicts and will not take sides or resolve the conflict themselves. |

-Support and Services at Green College
+Support and services at Green College

-In addition to the Green Lanterns, a special group of independent residents, trained and supported to support Resident Members at a peer level, the Green College staff are also a good first line to help.
+In addition to the Green Lanterns, a special group of independent residents, trained and supported to support resident members at a peer level, the Green College staff are also a good first line to help.
 Staff can help clarify any questions you may have about how things are done and help identify where solutions might be found.
 The Green College Wellness Committee is another valuable College resource dedicated to coordinating various events throughout the year for health and wellness, ranging from art nights, dialogues on sexuality, workshops and more.

 In alignment with UBC Policies, including Policy SC7 (Discrimination) and Policy SC13 (At-Risk Behaviour), Green College is committed to a harassment-free and sexual-assault-free environment; one that has no tolerance for harassment or sexual assault, that encourages harassment and sexual assault concerns to be brought forward, that commits to sensitive and timely responses to such concerns, and guarantees a transparent, timely and effective administrative process in dealing with such concerns.
-More on this and the College's policies and procedures can be consulted in the Resident's Handbook.
+More on this and the college's policies and procedures can be consulted in the Resident's Handbook.

-Support and Services at UBC
+Support and services at UBC

 UBC has a lot to offer for graduate students residing in Green College.
 Here are just some of the few that are out there: